dashmage/plr/README.md

 1-two-sum.py has been created!
 Happy solving
 ```
-This will fetch the [two sum problem](https://leetcode.com/problems/two-sum/) and write the problem details and python starter code into `1-two-sum.py` file where `1` is the problem ID.
+This fetches the [two sum problem](https://leetcode.com/problems/two-sum/) and adds the problem details into the docstring of the newly created python file, `1-two-sum.py`. `1` is the problem ID for the two sum problem.

-After figuring out a solution, run
+After coding up a solution and adding it to the `Solution` class, run the `plr test` command to validate it against the example test cases.
 ```sh
 $ plr test two-sum
 ```

-This will test the `Solution` class method with the examples from the problem automatically.
-You can provide extra test cases if required.
+This will test the `Solution` class method(s) with the examples automatically parsed from the problem description in the docstring.

+## Multiple Solutions
-Multiple methods can be defined in the Solution class and each would be tested with the example test cases.
+You can even provide multiple solution methods in the `Solution` class and each of them would be validated with the example test cases.

 ```sh
 === twoSum_1 ===